theprimarybrain/theprimarybrain.github.io/_posts/2018-01-28-February-Reflection-Prompt-Cards.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 February is such a special time of year for students as we celebrate Valentine's Day.
 My littles always love to hand out their Valentine cards and treats.
 Since it is February, I am so excited to discuss love through our daily reflection prompt cards.
 I like to discuss *what love actually is*.
-Often times, we get so carried away by the chocolates, flowers, and other V-Day goodies, that we often forget why Valentine's Day can be an important time to love.
+Often times, we get so carried away by the chocolates, flowers, and other V-Day goodies, that we often forget how Valentine's Day can be an important time to teach our students about the meaning of love.
 I like to remind my students that it is a day about showing love to those who are special to us in our lives.

 ![Love Prompt Card]({{ site.github.url }}/assets/img/february-reflection-prompt-cards-love.jpg)